 It should be noted that the Office of National Statistics (ONS) produces its ranking of the popularity of names using the exact spelling of the name given at birth registration.
 If one combines the numbers for names with very similar spellings, a very different picture is revealed.
 For boys, combining the occurrence of Mohammed, Muhammad, Mohammad & Muhammed plus eight other spellings of the names would put it in first place - a reflection of the changing ethnicity of the British population and the powerful trend for Muslim families to name their son after the Prophet.
 Similarly, if one combines the occurrence of Isabella, Isabelle, Isabel and Isobel, one would find the name top of the girls' list and, if one took Lily and Lilly together, the name would come fourth, while Darcie, Darcey and Darcy would boost that name's ranking.

 Link: top boys and girls names in 2021 click here

 For some girls (but, for some reason, not boys), one first name is not enough and they are called names like Ann-Marie or Sally-Ann or Sarah-Jane.
 An occasional complication is that, since English pronunciation is so irregular, it is possible to have names that are pronounced identically but spelt differently - such as Brian/Bryan, Rachel/Rachael, Ann/Anne, Carol/Carole or Catherine/Katherine/Katharine/Kathryn or (even worse, because of the different genders) Francis (male)/Frances (female) or Robin (male)/Robyn (female) or Leslie (usually male, but can be female!)/Lesley (usually female, but can be male!).
-Indeed there are a small number of names that can be used for a boy or a girl - such as the aformentioned Leslie plus Hilary, Dale and Carol.
+Indeed there are a small number of names that can be used for a boy or a girl - such as the aforementioned Leslie plus Hilary, Dale and Carol.